ST Edge AI Core - Command-line Interface

 segments for the different tensors.
 For each item, number of items,

-size in byte ('item/size'
+size in byte ('item/size'), memory segment location

-) and short
+('mem-pool'), type ('c-type') and short

-format description ('fmt'
+format description ('fmt') are reported.

 C-Arrays (11)